gnorton-missioncloud/technical_training_docs/mermaid/README.md

 Here we will see a basic three tier web app as deployed in AWS from the high level.
 We also see a new concept, `subgraph` this is simply a bounded context.
-It is what draws the box around a set of components to indicate they are in the same conceptual space or in a distinct space from other componenets.
+It is what draws the box around a set of components to indicate they are in the same conceptual space or in a distinct space from other components.
 Additionally we see a new shape for the DB node.
 A [good selection of shape options are listed in the docs](https://mermaid.js.org/syntax/flowchart.html#node-shapes) .